anfraz7/anyas-physics-major-advice/_pages/06-recommendation-letters.md

 - The initial email telling the letter writer about the deadline
 - A reminder ~1 week before the application is due
+- A reminder a few days before the application is due
-- A reminder a few days before, the day before, then the morning of the deadline...then maybe a little nudge in the afternoon if they didn't respond to the morning email
+- A reminder the day before, then the morning of the deadline...then maybe a little nudge in the afternoon if they didn't respond to the morning email

 I have found that professors have appreciated this in the past.